 US researchers found that solar cells can absorb more sunlight than they previously could by making tiny wires across the top of solar cells.
 These conventional solar cells are panels with a square grid of wires rolled on top of themselves.
 These wires are necessary for the conduction of electrical charge absorbed by cells.
 They may not like that they are blocking cells’ capacity to absorb sunlight, but, in reality, they obstruct 5 to 10 percent of the light.

 Vijay Narasimhan, one of the researchers from Stanford University, said, “By using nanotechnology, we have developed a new way to make the upper metal contact invisible to incoming light.
 Our new technique could lower the cost of solar cell and improve its efficiency”.

-The team has developed a new method where a 16-nanometre gold thick film can place over a flat sheet of silicon, instead of using conventional wires.
-Puzzled with an array of Nano-sized holes, this film permeated with matching array of silicon Nanopillars, which comes up through metallic layer.
+The team has developed a new method where a 16-nanometre gold thick film can place over a flat sheet of silicon instead of using conventional wires.
+Puzzled with an array of Nano-sized holes, this film is permeated with a matching array of silicon Nanopillars, which come up through a metallic layer.

-Thomas Hymel, one of the team member said, “We have immersed silicon and gold film together in a solution of hydrofluoric acid and hydrogen peroxide.
-After that, the gold film starts sinking immediately into the silicon substrate and silicon Nanopillars starts popping up through the holes in the film”.
+One of the team members, Thomas Hymel, said, “We have immersed silicon and gold film together in a solution of hydrofluoric acid and hydrogen peroxide.
+After that, the gold film starts sinking immediately into the silicon substrate, and silicon Nanopillars start popping up through the holes in the film”.

-Ruby Lai, a graduate student said, “Because of the shadow of silicon Nanopillars hides metal inside it, we call it by ‘covert contacts’.
+Ruby Lai, a graduate student, said, “Because of the shadow of silicon Nanopillars hides metal inside it; we call it by covert contacts.
 It doesn’t matter what type of metal researchers put inside it.
 It is nearly invisible to incoming light.”